profjordanov/MessageBoard/ReadMe.md

 # Message Board
-Used technologies: Bootstrap, AngularJS, ASP.NET, Entity framework and Azure
+Used technologies: Bootstrap, AngularJS, ASP.NET MVC, Entity Framework and Azure

 •	Used Ninject